Personal Injury Pain & Suffering

 - That your injuries are consistent with the accident and that the diagnosis seems reasonable

-There are some theories that insurance companies will offer to settle a case based on what are known as “multipliers.”
+There are some theories that insurance companies will offer to settle a case based on what is known as “multipliers.”
 A multiplier is a percentage, between one and four times the value of your damages, offered as a payment for pain and suffering.
 For instance, if you incur $5,000 in medical bills, an insurance company may offer you $15,000 for your pain and suffering if they use a multiplier of three.
 However, this is a very rough estimate and it does not apply in all cases, which is why it is important to discuss your case with a Rock Island car accident attorney.